jacobmw/puppet-assessment/README.md

 ### Keep on running

 Currently the application is run with an exec and backgrounds the process.
-Although this works it's no a very good thing to do.
+Although this works, it's not a very good thing to do (seriously, it's awful).

 **Find a way to run go-service that allows us to check the status of the service and start, stop or restart it.
 The go-service should be running and run if the